TeamPiped/rustypipe/cli/README.md

 ## `vdata`: Get visitor data

-You can use the vdata command to get a new visitor data cookie.
+You can use the vdata command to get a new visitor data ID.
 This feature may come in handy for testing and reproducing A/B tests.

 ## `releases` Get YouTube Music new releases